inspiretravel/Honeypot-tpot-in-AWS/README.md

 2. Navigate to EC2 Dashboard and click Launch Instance.
 3. Choose an Ubuntu 22.04 LTS AMI (recommended for T-Pot).
 4. Select an instance type:
-o	Minimum recommended: t3.medium (2 vCPUs, 4GB RAM)
+-Minimum recommended: t3.medium (2 vCPUs, 4GB RAM)
-o	Preferred for better performance: t3.large (2 vCPUs, 8GB RAM)
+-Preferred for better performance: t3.large (2 vCPUs, 8GB RAM)
 5. Configure security groups:
-o	Allow SSH (Port 22) for your IP. o	Allow required honeypot ports (e.g., 80, 443, 22, 23, 3389, etc.).
+-Allow SSH (Port 22) for your IP.
+-Allow required honeypot ports (e.g., 80, 443, 22, 23, 3389, etc.).
-o	Allow outbound access for updates.
+-Allow outbound access for updates.
 6. Set up key pair for SSH authentication.
 7. Click Launch Instance and wait for it to be available.
 ________________________________________